developer0hye/Yolo_Label/README.md

 ## ETC

 You can access all image by moving horizontal slider bar.
 But when you control horizontal slider bar, the last processed image will not be saved automatically.
-So you should save and move horizontal slider bar, if you want not to lose your work.
+So if you want not to lose your work, you should save before moving the horizontal slider bar.

 ![ezgif-5-53abf38b3387](https://user-images.githubusercontent.com/35001605/47708528-97bd9780-dc71-11e8-94f1-5ee23776d5fe.gif)